 The proems are the most original poetic compositions in the DRN, and one may suspect that the book 5 proem’s brand of Euhemerizing theology goes beyond traditional Epicureanism.
 The same suspicion recurs with even greater force when we focus on the proem to book 1.
 In it Lucretius prays to Venus, not only as the universal life force but also as ancestress of the Romans, begging her to intervene with her lover Mars and save the troubled Roman republic from civil strife.
 Although this choice of motif may owe much to Lucretius’ forerunner and model Empedocles, for whom Love or Aphrodite is the great creative force in the cosmos, it borders perilously on a betrayal of the poem’s central motif, that we should not fear the gods because they do not, and never would, intervene in our world.
 Readers, as they progress further into the poem, are no doubt expected to accumulate the appropriate materials for understanding the proem as in tune with the true Epicurean message, but there is little agreement as to how this is meant to be achieved.
 One possibility is as follows.
 The warlike Mars is not, as such, a true Epicurean god, but a popular perversion of the true divine nature, resulting from people’s projection of their own angry and competitive temperament onto this ideal being.
 If so, the prayer for Venus to pacify Mars is no more than the expressed hope that Romans will return to appreciating the true peaceful nature of divinity, which for an Epicurean like Lucretius is nothing different from their themselves striving to emulate this paradigm of peacefulness.
 The poem’s lesson will itself, if successfully taught to its Roman audience, be enough to answer its author’s opening prayer.

-Lucretius was both admired and imitated by writers of the early Roman empire, and in the eyes of Roman patristic thinkers like Lactantius he came to be the leading spokesman of the godless Epicurean philosophy.
-His poem subsequently survived in two 9th-century manucripts (known as O and Q), which upon their rediscovery by Poggio Bracciolini in 1417 became the basis of the Renaissance editions.
-It was through Lucretius, along with the Latin translation of Diogenes Laertius' Life of Epicurus, that Epicurean ideas entered the main philosophical (especially ethical) debates of the age.
-However, despite his extensive impact in literary and philosophical circles — he is, for example, among the writers most assiduously cited by Montaigne — Lucretius struggled for two centuries to shake off the pejorative label of ‘atheist’.
-He became a key influence on the emergence of early modern atomism in the 17th century — a development above all due to Pierre Gassendi's construction of an atomistic system which, while founded on Epicurus and Lucretius, had been so modified as to be acceptable to Christian ideology.
+Lucretius was both admired and imitated by writers of the early Roman empire, while in the eyes of Latin patristic authors like Lactantius he came to serve as the leading spokesman of the godless Epicurean philosophy.
+His poem subsequently survived in two outstanding 9th-century manuscripts (known as O and Q), which following the poem’s rediscovery by the papal secretary Poggio Bracciolini in 1417 (for this fascinating story see Greenblatt 2011) became the basis of the Renaissance editions.
+It was through Lucretius, along with the Latin translation of Diogenes Laertius’ Life of Epicurus, that Epicurean ideas entered the main philosophical (especially ethical) debates of the age.
+However, despite his extensive impact in literary and philosophical circles—he is, for example, among the writers most assiduously cited by Montaigne—Lucretius struggled for two centuries to shake off the pejorative label of ‘atheist’.
+He became a key influence on the emergence of early modern atomism in the 17th century—a development above all due to Pierre Gassendi’s construction of an atomistic system which, while founded on Epicurus and Lucretius, had been so modified as to be acceptable to Christian ideology.
+Lucretius’ many admirers in the early modern era included Thomas Jefferson, a self-declared Epicurean who owned numerous editions of the poem.

 - Brown, P.M., 1984, Lucretius: De Rerum Natura I, Bristol: Bristol Classical Press.